(Updated on January 22, 2021)

 A mechanic could always figure out what it is, but you could also figure it out yourself by understanding the various causes to look out for.

-The Top 5 Causes of a Cranking Car That Won’t Start
+Top 5 Causes of an Engine That Cranks But Car Won’t Start

 Most of the time, the cause of a cranking car that won’t start is very simple and affordable to fix.
 But if you let it go for too long, it could create a more serious problem with your engine that will cost you thousands of dollars to fix.
 Don’t let it get to this point.

-Below are the top 5 causes of a cranking car that won’t start.
+Here are five of the most common causes of a car that cranks yet won’t start.

-- Security System – In vehicles that have a sophisticated security system, an error in this system can actually prevent the ignition system from working properly.
-If you have looked into all the other possible causes and found that they weren’t present, then check with the security company which installed your security system to see if it is working properly.
+In vehicles that have a sophisticated aftermarket security system, an error in this system can actually prevent the ignition system from working properly.
+If you have looked into all the other possible causes and found that they weren’t present, then check with the company that installed your car alarm to see if it is working properly.